mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 is an example of an advanced visualization task that you can do on RViz.
 It is made by a plugin created from scratch.
 It represents a weighty work to create this type of visualization but it shows you the diversity of possibilities.

+Below you can see the most complex visualization we made:

+:blue:`[TODO: add a picture of this visualization: D-ERG strategy 4 or/and 5]JV`

 5.2 How RViz works ?
 --------------------